rust-lang/reference/src/introduction.md

   term is used outside of that chapter, it is usually a link to the section that has this definition.

-  An *example term* is an example of a term beind defined.
+  An *example term* is an example of a term being defined.

 * Notes that contain useful information about the state of the book or point out useful, but mostly out of scope, information are in blockquotes that start